osiam/osiam/CONTRIBUTING.md

 * Make sure the [integration tests] (https://github.com/osiam/connector4java-integration-tests) pass.
 * Please squash related commits.
+* Please make sure that your pull request adheres to our [coding conventions] (#coding-conventions).

 ## Rebase
 If while you've been working in the feature branch new commits were added to